-Perhaps the best way to begin planning an intervention is by talking with a doctor or other professional with experience staging interventions.
-You may also want to talk to other family and friends to get their input.
+Perhaps the best way to begin planning an intervention is by talking with a doctor or another professional with experience staging interventions.
+You can also talk to other family and friends to get their input.
 As you get closer to the event, start pulling together a core intervention team responsible for managing the event.

 Pick a day and time for staging the intervention.
 Think about who you want to attend and how their presence might affect your loved one.
-You should start researching rehab centers to present as options at the intervention.
+You should start researching rehab centers to present options for the intervention.

 Have everyone write out impact statements that outline how they’ve been affected by a family member’s addiction.
 Hearing the words out loud may be enough to get through to your family member and encourage them to seem treatment.

 It wouldn’t hurt to practice a run-through of the intervention session.
 You should also temper your expectations about how your loved one will react.
 Even with a well-run intervention, your loved one may still decide they don’t want to get help.
-If things don’t go the way you intend, follow through with the commitments you made during the intervention.
+If things don’t go as planned, follow through with your commitments during the intervention.